bhimoff/HexBrightFLEX/README.md

 * makes it so that after five seconds you go from low or medium directly to off
 * uses dazzle instead of blink
 * cherry picked the improved dazzle from https://github.com/digitalmisery/HexBrightFLEX
+* cherry picked the SOS mode from hhttps://github.com/jaebird/samples.git
+* required a 2 second press from dazzle to get to SOS
 * uses the accelerometer to power down after 10 minutes motioneless to save battery

 More to come.